0x6D76/Artemis/docs/roadmap.md

 ## <i>Step 7: Data Ingestion and Aggregation</i>
 - [ ] Build the server-side component to receive data from the agents.
+- [ ] Implement a robust parsing and validation layer for incoming agent data based on Artemis JSON schema.
+      Handle malformed data gracefully.
-- [ ] Implement logic to parse the incoming data and store it in the chosen database.
+- [ ] Integrate with the chosen message queue to handle bursts of data and decouple the ingestion from the processing.
+- [ ] Develop workers or consumers that read from the message queue (or directly from the ingestion layer) and process the data before storing it.
+This processing might include basic field enrichment or initial filtering.
-- [ ] Design the database schema to efficiently store and query the collected security events.
+- [ ]  Implement efficient writing of the processed data into the database and index them for faster searching.

 ## <i>Step 8: Implement Initial Detection Logic</i>
 - [ ] Develop rules or simple algorithms on the server to identify the suspicious activities defined in <i>Step 1</i>